svedjebratt/model-validation/README.md

 ```

 ## Included validators
-By default the different validators available address
+By default the different validators available are

 ### required
 Check that a field is set to any value.